-Method Arguments Name Type Description Name Description upd Action Change or update an element within the register file. addr d index of the element to be changed, with a datatype of index_t new value to be stored, with a datatype of data_t sub $data_t$ Read an element from the register file and re- turn it. addr index of the element, with a datatype of index_t
+Method Arguments Name Type Description Name Description upd Action Change or update an element within the register file. addr index of the element to be changed, with a datatype of index_t new value to be stored, with a datatype of data_t sub $data_t$ Read an element from addr index of the element, with a the register file and return it. datatype of index_t